rocky-linux/documentation/docs/books/lxd_server/05-lxd_images.md

 lxc launch images:rockylinux/8 rockylinux-test-8
 ```

 That will create a Rocky Linux-based container named "rockylinux-test-8".
-You can rename a container after creating it, but you first need to stop the container, which starts automatically when launched.
+You can rename a container after creating it, but you first need to stop the container, which starts automatically when created.

 To start the container manually, use: